 String method examples: str.lower and str.split

 One str method in Python is called lower, and has the effect of taking a string like 'David' and returning a new string with all uppercase letters turned into lowercase: 'david'.
-To call this method, we refer to it by first specifying the name of the data type it belongs to (str), followed by a period (.) and then the name of the method.
-There is another syntax for calling methods in Python that is actually more common, without explicitly referring to the data type of the method.
-We’ll introduce this alternate syntax later on in the course, but for now we use this more explicit notation to help you keep track of which data type you’re working with.
+To call this method, we start with a value of type str, followed by a period (.) and then the name of the method.

 'david'